360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Related Work

-The generative adversarial network works well on images with low resolutions (\eg $128 \times 128$) and can even compete with human performance, but it mainly struggles on images with high-resolution and suffers from instability problem] during training.
-During the last few years, several architectures~\cite{wgan_arjovsky2017, Lucic2017AreGC, Mao2017LeastSG} have been proposed to overcome these limitations and solve various tasks.
+Generative models enjoy tremendous success in the image synthesis domain.
+The generative adversarial network (GAN)~\cite{NIPS2014_GAN} synthesize images from noise instance and works well on images with low resolutions but mainly struggles on images with high-resolution and suffers from instability problem during training.
+During the last few years, several architectures and variants~\cite{wgan_arjovsky2017, Lucic2017AreGC, Mao2017LeastSG, pix2pix2017, wang2018pix2pixHD, karras2018progressive} have been proposed to overcome these major limitations and improve the results.
+Following the success of these models, recent image inpainting based on generative models~\cite{IizukaSIGGRAPH2017, Pathak_2016_CVPR, Yeh_2017_CVPR} are widely utilized to fill in the missing regions.
+Wang~\etal~\cite{Wang_2019_CVPR} handled the outpainting task by generating full images from smaller input by propagating the learned features from the small size images.

-Image-to-image translation proposed by Isola \etal~\cite{pix2pix2017} translates input domain to another domain using input and output for training.
-This work was extended by Wang \etal~\cite{wang2018pix2pixHD} to synthesize high-resolution images from input semantic labels.
-Despite the results, their work relied on semantic labels which are not always available and practical for most inputs.
-Karras \etal~\cite{karras2018progressive} obtained impressive results in generating images with high-resolution using GAN, trained in an unconditional manner.
-The network can synthesize facial images with great details but it requires a large amount of computing power.

-We take inspiration to solve the synthesis task using the GAN framework.
-Unlike previous works, ours adopt a network that is tailored to output images with diverse scenes, high-resolution and inexpensive computing power.